benbalter/open-source-for-government/index.md

 #### If you already have a GitHub account

 1. Navigate to the [e-mail settings page](https://github.com/settings/emails) and add and confirm your .gov e-mail address.
-2. Ensure that notifications for the PIF organization go to your .gov account on the [notifications settings page](https://github.com/settings/notifications).
+2. Ensure that notifications for the organization go to your .gov account on the [notifications settings page](https://github.com/settings/notifications).
 3. Create a new repository, or clone and navigate to your team's repository on your computer
 4. Configure the repository to use your .gov account by issuing the command `git config user.email your@email.gov` (note, this does not have the `--global` flag as many tutorials suggest, we want the setting to stay within the repository so that commits to other repositories continue to come from your personal account)
 5. Repeat step 4 with each additional repository you contribute to in your official capacity